Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Resonant orbits in angle space

 Naturally, the Galaxy is not axisymmetric, as it has---among other perturbing mechanisms---also a strong central bar which rotates with a pattern speed $\Omega_\text{bar}$.
-In this case, the actions $(J_R,L_z)$ are not conserved quantities anymore.
-However, we can still calculate estimates for the actions and frequencies at each point in time using the (wrong) background axisymmetric potential model.
-As shown in \citet{2019arXiv190604786T}, these axisymmetric action estimates are still very informative about the perturbed system: In particular the \emph{axisymmetric resonance lines (ARLs)}, i.e. the lines in axisymmetric action space along which the resonance condition is satisfied,
+In this case, actions and angles calculated in the axisymmetric background potential at each point in time still describe coordinates for the stars as valid as positions and velocities.
+The actions $(J_R,L_z)$ are, however, not fully conserved anymore (Equation \ref{eq:action_def}), and the angles $(\theta_R,\theta_\phi)$ do not follow the exact linear relation in Equation \eqref{eq:angle_def}.
+As shown in \citet{2021MNRAS.500.2645T}, these axisymmetric action estimates are still very informative about the perturbed system: In particular the \emph{axisymmetric resonance lines (ARLs)}, i.e. the lines in axisymmetric action space along which the resonance condition is satisfied,